Logarithm Calculator

 Can I calculate the log of a negative number?

-In the field of real numbers, logarithms of negative numbers do not exist.
-This requires complex number theory which is not used in standard log calculators.
+In the field of real numbers, logarithms of negative numbers are undefined.

 What is the change of base formula?

-What formulas are used in the Log Calculator?
+What formulas are used in the Logarithm Calculator?